jalcine/website/src/_posts/2013-09-22-i-dont-dislike-apple-os-x.markdown

 and have that piece of mind to actually understand why something may not work as intended.
-In practice, it's always better to know what's wrong and how to fix it then to rely on someone else. *"If you want it done right, do it yourself."*
+In practice, it's always better to know what's wrong and how to fix it then to rely on someone else. *"If you want it done right, do it yourself (or pay someone else to do it)."*

 [1]: http://www.ubuntu.com
 [2]: http://www.kde.org
 [3]: http://www.alfredapp.com
 [4]: http://kmail.kde.org
-[^1]: However, users of Facebook that don't use either Windows or OS X miss
-      out on Facebook Video calling functionality.
+[^1]: However, users of Facebook that don't use either Windows or OS X miss out on Facebook Video calling functionality.
 [^2]: This is, of course, my opinion.
-If you'd like to sleep in a hotel for
-      the rest of your life, do so ;)
+If you'd like to sleep in a hotel for the rest of your life, do so ;)